kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

   * `template` is a direct DOM reference to my only template, which has an ID of `singleBook`.
   * `templateContent` is a direct reference to this template's `content` property...the page tags, their attributes.
 Everything.
   * `host` is a direct reference to a `<section>` tag that's already on the page and directly below the template.
 Once the template content has been populated, it will load into this `<section>` tag and be visible to end-users.
 A page element like this is commonly referred to as the "shadow host" and can have any variable name you want, but it's convention to name it "host."
   * `root` is a direct reference to what's commonly referred to as the "shadow root"...it's the template populated with the object content.
-Thanks to the `host.createShadowRoot()` line, I'm placing this shadow root template inside of `host` which, again, refers to the `<section>` tag already on my page and outside my template.
+Thanks to the `host.createShadowRoot()` line, I'm placing this shadow root template inside of `host`, which, again, refers to the `<section>` tag already on my page and outside my template.
 And it can also have any variable name you want, but it's convention to name it "root."

 {% prism javascript %}
 for (key in jsBooks) {